 As you can see there are many causes but the most common cause is exposure to loud noises.
 This could be loud concerts or industrial noise or even listening to your headphones loudly for a long time.
 Over time this loud noise can damage the fine hairs inside your cochlea.
 Once damaged, the hearing nerve attached to these hair bundles can trigger, even if there is no sound that normally triggers the nerve.

-The effects vary from person to person and depends on the severity of the.
-Most people can cope with the slight constant annoying sound, but for others the disease can lead to ongoing problems.
+The effects vary from person to person and depend on the severity of the tinnitus.
+Most people can cope with the slight constant annoying sound, but for others, the disease can lead to ongoing problems.

 There can be psychological consequences for sufferers.
 They can be concerned the sound will grow and become so annoying they think they will literally go insane.
 This is an extreme case but the constant noise can deprive sufferers of sleep leading to shortened attention spans, lack of concentration and even depression.

 It would be great if there was a magic bullet, but unfortunately there is no cure.

 Over time some treatment and management options have been trialled and developed and there is constant progress in the field.
 The current best treatments and remedies include: